cloudqubes/cloudqubes.github.io/_posts/2026-06-04-ansible-verify.md

       var: test_file
 ```

+This is the complete playbook which you can run to see this in action.

+You can use the values in the variable to build string expressions to be evaluated by `assert` module.

 # Ignoring errors

 Ansible stops execution when a task fails.
 That's fine for configuring servers.

-But, when we are using Ansible for verifying configurations, we need to continue event if a task evaluates to false.
+But, when we are using Ansible for verifying configurations, we need to continue even if a task evaluates to false.
 So, we set `ignore errors` to true in the play.

 ```yaml